Centrica Power Station Case Study

 Six full tanker loads per day each transferred 30,000 litres of oil from a site in Peterborough, UK, over an 18 week period, totalling 800 journeys.
 In total, we shipped out a whopping 23 million litres of oil from Centrica’s power station.

 The video to the right shows details for the Centrica Power Station case study.

 The colossal operation to remove 23 million litres of unused fuel from Centrica Energy’s power station in Peterborough was a big success.

 Storing a volume of oil to this extent on a site like Centrica’s was proving a costly backup plan.
 After weighing up the pros and cons, they decided it would be cheaper for them to offload their fuel onto us as the costs to keep it on-site were rising.

 Why Remove Fuel From A Site?

-Storing 23 million litres of oil can pose various health and safety threats to the environment and employees, so businesses have to follow strict, and costly, guidelines or risk facing heavy fines and backlash.
-As a responsible company, Centrica Energy called upon Crown to assess their fuel, propose our solution and help them comply with current legislation to help reduce their costs.
+Storing 23 million litres of oil can pose various health and safety threats to the environment and employees.
+As a result, businesses have to follow strict and costly guidelines or risk facing heavy fines.
+As a responsible company, Centrica Energy called upon Crown to assess their fuel, propose a solution, and help them comply with current legislation to help reduce their costs.